flaviowilker/rentcar/README.md

 * The administrator can register the days when the car can be rented
   * It's not possible to create another registration for the same day
   * It's not possible to create a registration in the past

-## Architecture
- * This is an attempt to implement a clean architecture, that can be founded here https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html